jruby/activerecord-jdbc-adapter/README.txt

 database named <tt>weblog_development</tt> is needed beforehand with a connection user of "blog" and password empty.

+If you want rails logging enabled during these test runs you can edit test/jdbc_common.rb and add the following line:

+require 'db/logger'

 == Running AR Tests

   # If you want to run MRI against Rails remember to re-export RUBYLIB to be